 The bottom line: Cerec is the key to accuracy and absolute perfection both visually and radiographically!

 Laser dentistry is a term for any dental procedure done using a laser as an instrument.
-Our office has been using a laser for 3 years and has just recently upgraded to Biolase's "iLase Plus"…the industry's latest and greatest laser for hard and soft tissue.
+Our office has been using a laser since 2009 and have since upgraded to Biolase's "iLase Plus"…the industry's latest and greatest laser for hard and soft tissue.
+Lasers enable us to provide pain-free and needle-free restorations as well as other surgical procedures.

 The most common application for this laser is the removal of decay typically without the need for local anesthesia in smaller "cavities".
 This is most appreciated by patients when they are able to leave the office without being "numb".
 The patient population that benefits the most is our pediatric population since children generally are fearful of the feeling of being numb since it is such an abnormal sensation for them.